55 Terrific 3rd Grade Science Projects Anyone Can Do

 Calling all future engineers!
 Build a house from LEGO, then experiment to see what type of roof prevents water from leaking inside.

-Learn more: Waterproof Roof at Science Sparks
+Learn more: Waterproof Roof STEM Challenge

-Pool noodles turned into a simple marble race track
+Pool noodles turned into a simple marble race track in this example of 3rd grade science projects

 The Techy Teacher